YiLimath/YiLimath.github.io/_pages/about.md

 (2) The boundedness problem in birational geometry and the moduli aspects of birational geometry;

-(3) I am also studying topics related to the geometric Langlands program and mirror symmetry.
+(3) I am also studying topics related to the geometric Langlands program and mirror symmetry (in mathematical physics).